achernya/iap-6.828-website/lecture-notes/lec-5.md

 syscall will be 0.
 This is useful for implementing `fork`, which is part of the lab.
 There's a subtlety here in that userspace `sys_exofork` **must** be inline, unlike other syscalls.
-This is mostly out of convenient to you to implement fork---if we had used the not-inlined version that routed via `syscall`, there would be additional stack frames present which are unwanted for where we want the child's `ESP` to be.
+This is mostly out of convenience to you to implement fork---if we had used the not-inlined version that routed via `syscall`, there would be additional stack frames present which are unwanted for where we want the child's `ESP` to be.
 With it being inline, those new stack frames